-CAA sends School Safety Patrol volunteers to National We Day in Ottawa.
+CAA School Safety Patrol volunteers take the stage at National We Day

-Fifteen hard working student volunteers with the CAA School Safety Patrol program will get a once in a lifetime opportunity to attend National We Day, a star-studded celebration of youth volunteerism.
-The children, nominated by their teachers and peers, will join tens of thousands of youth in the Nation’s Capital to listen to inspiring speakers and see performances by award-winning artists.
+Fifteen hard working student volunteers with the CAA School Safety Patrol program got to attend National We Day, a star-studded celebration of youth volunteerism, held April 9 in the Nation’s Capital.

 About the program